abdulsalamk/ghost/README.md

     docker push gcr.io/<GCP_PROJECT_NAME>/ghost:3.12.0
 ```

-NOTE: You need to connect to your GCP account using GCP CLI commands
+***NOTE: You need to connect to your GCP account using GCP CLI commands***

+## Step 2 Create all required resources using Terraform

-2. Once the image is in GCR, copy the full path using the copy command next to the image (It should look like this gcr.io/ghost-blog-324611/ghost@sha256:4048f1a038c34f1b613fc09cc23cd2fcfad9a14db1ac617b417c529ecea43f17).
+1. Once the image is in GCR, copy the full path using the copy command next to the image (It should look like this gcr.io/ghost-blog-324611/ghost@sha256:4048f1a038c34f1b613fc09cc23cd2fcfad9a14db1ac617b417c529ecea43f17).
 Keep this saved this need to be available for Terraform.

-3. clone this repository to the local machine
+2. clone this repository to the local machine
-4. Make appropriate changes to the terraform.tfvars file for your environment
+3. Make appropriate changes to the terraform.tfvars file for your environment
-5. Use Terraform init, followed by terraform apply command (May use terraform plan to look at the resources to be created and make appropraiet adjustments)
+4. Use Terraform init, followed by terraform apply command (May use terraform plan to look at the resources to be created and make appropraiet adjustments)

-NOTE: One of the issues I have come across ghost is, it defaults to "http://localhost:2368" for the links other than the home page.
+***NOTE: One of the issues I have come across ghost is, it defaults to "http://localhost:2368" for the links other than the home page.
 This can be fixed by setting the ENV variable "URL".
 If you have a custom domain you may supplply it here and make necessary DNS changes.
 If you don't have one you should be able to use the Cloud Run endpoint.
-This means you have to run the terraform apply twice or write some scripts to read it from the CloudRun Terraform attributes and supply it.
+This means you have to run the terraform apply twice or write some scripts to read it from the CloudRun Terraform attributes and supply it.***